-To further evaluate that altered BA profiles in AD are related to processes in the gut microbiome, we investigated if BA profiles were associated with immune-related AD risk genes which may contribute to differences in gut microbiome composition.
-Using the ADNI (n=817 with WGS data) and RS (n=488) cohorts, association of selected BAs in the primary BA pathway (CA, DCA, GDCA, and TDCA) as well as the DCA:CA ratio with the selected genetic risk variants in 9 candidate genes with immune-related functions was assessed.
-In addition, we included associations from a published large cohort-based study[44] to increase sample size.
-With the exception of rs983392 in MS4A6A, we found nominally significant associations for the candidate variants in all of these genes (Supplementary Table 10).
-Three associations were significant after Bonferroni-correction ($P < 1.1 \times 10^{-3}$) in at least one of the studies: rs616338 (ABI3) and rs190982 (MEF2C) were significantly associated with the DCA:CA ratio, and rs11771145 (EPHA1) was significantly linked to both DCA and TDCA.
+if BA profiles were associated with immune-related AD risk genes which may contribute to differences in gut microbiome composition.
+Using the ADNI (n = 817 with WGS data) and RS (n = 488) cohorts, association of selected BAs in the primary BA pathway (CA, DCA, GDCA, and TDCA) as well as the DCA:CA ratio with the selected genetic risk variants in nine candidate genes with immunerelated functions was assessed.
+In addition, we included associations from a published large cohort-based study [45] to increase sample size.
+With the exception of rs983392 in MS4A6A, we found nominally significant associations for the candidate variants in all these genes (Supplementary Table 10).
+Three associations were significant after Bonferroni correction ($P < 1.1 \times 10^{-3}$) in at least one of the studies: rs616338 (ABI3) and rs190982 (MEF2C) were significantly associated with the DCA:CA ratio and rs11771145 (EPHA1) was significantly linked to both DCA and TDCA.

 3.6.
-Genetic loci associated with DCA may influence susceptibility for AD

-To follow up on the hypothesis that elevated DCA levels in AD linked to gut dysbiosis are relevant in the pathogenesis of AD, we collected (suggestive) significant genetic associations with DCA levels ($P < 1.0 \times 10^{-5}$) from a previous study of genetic influences on blood metabolite levels in large population-based cohorts (n~7,800)[44].
-We then annotated the resulting 13 loci with genetic trait associations, including AD associations from the IGAP study[2], and tried to replicate associations with DCA in ADNI (Supplementary Table 11).
+Genetic loci associated with DCA may influence susceptibility for AD previous study of genetic influences on blood metabolite levels in large population-based cohorts ($n \sim 7800$) [45].
+We then annotated the resulting 13 loci with genetic trait associations, including AD associations from the IGAP study [2], and tried to replicate associations with DCA in ADNI (Supplementary Table 11).
 Two of the 13 genes, CYP7A1 and IMPA2, also showed association with DCA levels in ADNI subjects.
-Notably, six of the 13 genes have been previously linked via genetic studies to AD (ABCA7) or AD phenotypes, including cognitive decline and CSF protein levels (LRRC7, CYCS, GPC6, FOXN3 and CNTNAP4).
+Notably, six of the 13 genes have been previously linked via genetic studies to AD (ABCA7) or AD phenotypes, including cognitive decline and CSF protein levels (LRRC7, CYCS, GPC6, FOXN3, and CNTNAP4).